RyanCCollins/techrapport.github.io/_posts/2015-11-03-software-developer-tools-of-the-trade.md

 ### 1. Wireframing / Sketching
 #### Sketch
-Sketch is a fantastic tool that has a very broad featureset.
+Sketch is a fantastic tool that has a very broad feature set.
 What interests me most is the features that apply to the earlier stages of software design.
 When I come up with an idea for a piece of software, I generally begin by parsing out the specifications and features, then move on to sketching out my thoughts for the design.

 Whether it's an iOS App, a website or any other piece of software, I use Sketch to get my ideas onto paper.
-Sketch comes with built in templates and UI components for the iOS platform.
+Sketch comes with built-in templates and UI components for the iOS platform.

 ### 2. Prototyping
 #### Origami